jennifer-legg/jennifer-legg/README.md

 - Deployment: Render.com

 ## Currently working on

+### Go Fish
-- Adding Touch Events to Calendar-Patience
+- Adding socket.io (a websocket library) to allow multiplayer ability with websockets
-- Refining CSS for responsive layout for Calendar-Patience
+- Planning and implementing game functions

+### Calendar Patience
+- Adding Pointer events
-- Refactoring code to have a better separation of concerns for components in Calendar-Patience
+- Refactoring code to have a better separation of concerns for components

 ## Currently learning
-- Researching Socket.io, a WebSocket library to use in a multi-player card game
+- Researching and implementing Socket.io

 ## How to reach me
 - [LinkedIn](https://www.linkedin.com/in/jennifer-legg-5994a5117/)